 The Department of Human Services (DHS) runs the Medicaid program in Arkansas.
 Medicaid and Medicare are different programs.
 Medicaid is a program that helps pay for medically necessary medical services for needy and low-income persons.
 It uses state and federal government money.
 Medicare is federal health insurance.
 It pays for medical services for aged and disabled persons.

 For additional information about Medicaid in Arkansas, please visit the Arkansas Medicaid website.

-(March 18) Update: Legislators and others asked DHS to analyze the impact of placing the expansion population in the private insurance market.
-These estimates show that the financial impact would be significantly less than expected.
+March 18: Legislators and others asked DHS to analyze the impact of placing the expansion population in the private insurance market.
+These estimates showed that the financial impact would be significantly less than expected.
 Since the March 18 release, DHS and its actuaries have published additional information to further explain the estimates.

-(March 27) Update: DHS released a more detailed analysis showing the assumptions and dollar figures that support the estimate released earlier this month.
+March 27: DHS released a more detailed analysis showing the assumptions and dollar figures that support the estimate released earlier in the month.

-(April 2) Update: Governor Mike Beebe has received a letter from Health and Human Services Secretary Kathleen Sebelius expressing conceptual support for Arkansas's private option for expanding insurance coverage to the Medicaid expansion population.
+April 2, 2013: Then Governor Beebe received a letter from Health and Human Services Secretary Kathleen Sebelius expressing conceptual support for Arkansas's private option.
 The letter comes less than a week after HHS released additional guidance to states about this approach.

-(August 5) Update: Medicaid submitted an 1115 Demonstration waiver to the Centers for Medicare and Medicaid Services that, when approved, will allow the state to move forward with the Healthcare Independence Program (the official name of the Private Option).
+Aug.
+5, 2013: Medicaid submitted an 1115 demonstration waiver to the Centers for Medicare and Medicaid Services that allowed the state to move forward with the program.
 You can read the full submission here.

 Below are the current services and programs offered by the Division of Medical Services.
 Click the name of the service for a link to additional information and related website links.